norek76/Camera-Motion-Slider/README.md

 ## Hardware Components
 So here we are after 4 months of drawing, sketching and development here is the slider with pan and tilt module.
 It's a modular system with the following components:

+ - Slider
- - Base with Pan
+ - Pan Module
  - Tilt Module
- - Pan Standalone Module

 You can connect the three modules in the following configurations:
+ - Slider
- - Base with Pan (f.e.
+ - Slider with Pan Module (f.e.
 Timelapse)
- - Base with Pan + Tilt Module (f.e.
+ - Slider with Pan + Tilt Module (f.e.
 Timelapse)
- - Pan Standalone Module + Tilt Module (f.e.
+ - Pan + Tilt Module (f.e.
 360° Pano)

 ## Controller & Software
 Last but not least there must be a controller.
 I started first to develope my "own" motion control library, after few weeks I stopped.
 And search for existing libs out there and there is a really powerfull open source library called "DFMoCo".
 It's the protocoll that is used by the software Dragonframe.